 One of the best parts of working in hospitality is that there are a variety of options for people with different skill sets.
 For example, people who excel at customer service have many roles available to them, including front desk receptionists and concierge staff.
 Or if you want to build a culinary career, you can start by joining a kitchen crew as a server or line cook at a five-star resort or local restaurant.

 If you’re interested in working in hospitality, restaurants, hotels and venues alike need certain skills from their hospitality workers in order to turn a good guest experience into a great one.
-There are many different roles in which you can thrive in the industry today.
-But first it helps to know what your strongest skills are—whether you’re interested in cooking, customer service or another part of the industry.
-Here are the top skills you should highlight on your resume so you can land your next job in the industry.
+Here are the top skills that you need to land hospitality jobs in your area.

 Skills for customer-facing staff